GabrielZZZ/MT-scenario-runner-for-CARLA/Notes/MRs for simulator functions.md

 5. **Light and Weather Conditions**: Test the limits of the rendering engine by creating extreme light or weather conditions.
 Try switching rapidly between day and night, or between calm weather and a storm.

 6. **Traffic Rule Violations**: Make actors violate traffic rules consistently.
 This includes running red lights, ignoring stop signs, or going the wrong way down a one-way street.
 This can test both the traffic enforcement and the collision detection systems.
+   1. **Bug Found:** Find bugs in Autopilot mode: Ego would run the red light at certain locations [Bug Report: Trigger Autopilot Mode In Certain Location Cause the Ego Run Red Light #6684](https://github.com/carla-simulator/carla/issues/6684)

 7. **Continuous Change in Simulation Parameters**: Constantly change simulation parameters such as the time of day, weather conditions, the number and types of actors in the simulation, etc., while the simulation is running.
 This might reveal issues in how CARLA handles dynamic changes to the simulation environment.

 8. **Actor Collision Scenarios**: Try to create a scenario with an enormous amount of collisions between actors at once.
 This can stress test the collision detection and response system.

 9.  **Scripted Complex Multi-Vehicle Maneuvers**: Try creating complex scenarios like a multi-vehicle chase, a traffic jam with many vehicles reacting to one stopped car, or a situation where multiple vehicles must yield to a pedestrian at a crosswalk.

 If you do discover bugs during this process, be sure to document them thoroughly.
 Include the specific circumstances that caused the bug, the expected behavior, the actual behavior, and any error messages you received.
 It's also helpful if you can provide a script or set of instructions to reproduce the bug.
 This information will greatly assist the CARLA team in diagnosing and fixing the problem.